FreedomToUkraine/WriteGoogleReviews/README.md

 You can copy folders with the scrpit, edit data.json to point it to another cities and then run multiple instances seperately

+You can change a 'restaurant' keword to any other activity